1107-adishjain/Codemap-Hackxios/kiro/02_solution-brainstorming.md

 **Accuracy:** Always reflects current code reality, not intended design **Intuition:** Aligns with how developers think about system architecture

-**Judge Takeaway:** This isn't just a visualization choice—it's a fundamental architectural decision that enables the core value proposition.
+This isn't just a visualization choice—it's a fundamental architectural decision that enables the core value proposition.

 ## 6. Before vs After Using CodeMap